 Risk management is a key component of scheme management.
-A clear policy on how the new scheme plans to minimize its exposure to risk can take countless forms that could include any of the following:
+A clear policy on how the amalgamated scheme plans to minimise its exposure to risk can take countless forms that could include any of the following:

-- Risk transfer arrangements with managed health care providers where an element of risk is transferred to the provider or is shared between the new scheme and the provider. - Capping of claims payable to contracted providers in return for unlimited services to members, thus reducing exposure to high inherent claims risk. - For schemes that do not have large membership, reinsurance can afford them an effective vehicle to manage and contain risk.
-It should be noted that it is the responsibility of the Board of Trustees to consider the need for such reinsurance and to comply with Section 20(3) of the Act, in this regard.
+- Risk transfer arrangements with managed healthcare providers where an element of risk is transferred to the provider or is shared between the amalgamated scheme and the provider; - Capping of claims payable to contracted providers in return for unlimited services to members, thus reducing exposure to high inherent claims risk; and - For schemes that do not have large membership, reinsurance can afford them an effective vehicle to manage and contain risk.
+It should be noted that it is the responsibility of the Board of Trustees to consider the need and appropriateness for such reinsurance and to ensure compliance with Section 20(3) of the Act, in this regard.
+The scheme can also refer to the relevant Guideline issued for more information on the submission of reinsurance contracts to the Office.

 The applicant should provide full details of possible risk management tools to be implemented.
-Any proposed risk sharing arrangements should be supported by appropriate reasons for implementation thereof (i.e. need analysis).
+Any proposed risk sharing arrangements should be supported by appropriate reasons for the implementation thereof (i.e. need analysis).